 Have you ever started a book hating the characters and then by the end of it, you ended up rooting and loving them?
 This is how I feel about Fitzgerald’s ‘Tender is the Night’.
 As I pledge to read more classics, Fitzgerald is one of the authors that works I always want to read.

 The book consists of three books and with each book, the story gets deeper and more revealing.
 It opens with a scene at a beach in South of France with a 17 year-old actress, Rosemary Hoyt.
 She travels with her mother and at that beach she falls in love with Dick Diver, a charismatic man in his thirties.
 Rosemary was charmed by not only Dick, but also his beautiful wife, Nicole.
-First, I dislike Rosemary for being so naive and hopelessly in love, but then as the story gets more complex, her naive love is necessary for providing a contrast between hers and Dick and Nicole’s love.
+At first, I disliked Rosemary for being so naive and hopelessly in love, but then as the story got more complex, her naive love was necessary for providing a contrast between hers and Dick and Nicole’s love.

 “I fell in love on the beach,” said Rosemary.

 “First with a whole lot of people who looked nice.
 Then with one man”

 That summer, Rosemary spends her days with the Divers and their friends who are mostly Americans.
 One evening at a dinner party at the Divers, one guest reports that she has seen something strange in the Divers’ bathroom, which is the first sign for Rosemary that something is wrong with the couple.

 The story continues to book two, the flashback, which explains a lot more about the Divers.
 Dick Diver is a promising young psychoanalyst working in Switzerland.
 In the clinic, he met Nicole.
 Nicole suffers from schizophrenia because of her relationship with her father, a rich American.
 This is a really crucial an heartbreaking part of the story.
 If before I had been a bit annoyed by how The Divers’ behave, this really changed my mind.